praksekar/slow_reverb_music_generator/README.md

 Dependencies: curl, youtube-dl, ffmpeg, jq, python3, requests and json pip packages.

 To start: enter your Spotify API key, YouTube API key, music destination folder path and Python script folder path where specified in program.
+Run slowed_reverb_music_generator.sh with your desired album search query as the first argument.